deckard20202020/476/HW1/README.txt

 You can easily add additional grids to test as well, following a similar format at that found in hw1_grid.json, hw1_noGoalGrid.json, etc.  You can also choose a json file to specify where your results are output, just as the example above or as the homework description explains.

+The data structures for my queues are in the data_structures.py file.